networknext/next/docs/setup_dev_environment.md

 <img width="587" alt="Screenshot 2023-08-07 at 6 44 35 PM" src="https://github.com/networknext/next/assets/696656/2e9a533b-3e69-4968-903e-a0b5c91e10fe">

-VMs started with your terraform service account in dev can now access your storage buckets in the "Storage" proje9ct.
+VMs started with your terraform service account in dev can now access your storage buckets in the "Storage" project.

 4. Configure terraform variables